tawandamoyo/personal-website/src/posts/contributing-to-oss-matrix.md

     .style("opacity": 1);
 ```

-The code selects an element with `id` of `legend` concatenated with `stageIndex` whicg is just the stage number of the animation, gives it `opacity: 1` to make it visible, applies some transition to it, and when done gives it a negative opacity to hide it from view.
+The code selects an element with `id` of `legend` concatenated with `stageIndex` which is just the stage number of the animation, gives it `opacity: 1` to make it visible, applies some transition to it, and when done gives it a negative opacity to hide it from view.
 Then when the next stage of the panel is selected, it starts with a negative opacity (since it's originally hidden) transitions into view and is then given an opacity of 1, to make it the visible.

 The fact that the panels are stacked on top of each other, and the current one only invisible because hidden ones are assigned negative opacities, made the text unselectable.

 ## The first PR

-My first idea was to change the display property of the hidden panels to `display: none` as this would hide the panels from the document flow instead of just making them trasparent as opacity does.
+My first idea was to change the display property of the hidden panels to `display: none` as this would hide the panels from the document flow instead of just making them transparent as opacity does.

 I updated the code, gave it a look, saw that it "worked" and sent in a Pull Request.
 However the PR was not good enough.
 While it "solved" the problem it also introduced another that I did not notice - it removed the transition between the animation texts.